-If your exercise routine has hit a fit “wall” — or you’re just looking for an inexpensive way to get out of a rut — consider getting outdoors and taking up hiking.
+If your exercise routine has hit a fit “wall” — or you’re just looking for an inexpensive way to get out of a rut — consider getting outdoors and taking up hiking, one of the best types of aerobic exercise.

 Whether you walk, jog or run these trails, you’ll be reaping the metabolism-boosting benefits of aerobic exercise along with the calming, meditative, mind-body experience of hiking.